waitForDateTime Step

 Let’s build and execute the “waitForDateTimeDef” example.

-• Create a new definition called “waitForDateTimeDef”
+• Create a new process definition called “waitForDateTimeDef” and open the definition in designer mode.

-• Drag a “waitForDateTime” and “placeHolder” step to the canvas
+• Drag a “waitForDateTime” and “placeHolder” step to the canvas.

-• Connect the dots between the Start and other steps, as shown above
+• Connect the dots between the “Start” and other steps, as shown above

 • Click the “waitForDateTime” step to configure its “Required” properties.
 Select the time zone from the dropdown list.
 Click the Save button.